bgschiller/pixyll/_posts/2021-01-07-readable-bash-scripts.md

 # Make a directory for intermediate results
 tmpdir=$(mktemp -d -p .)
-# ensure it's removed when this script exits normally, or via interrupt
+# ensure it's removed when this script exits
 trap "rm -rf $tmpdir" EXIT HUP INT TERM
-# note: when debugging, turn off that `trap` line to keep intermediate results around
+# note: when debugging, turn off that `trap` line to keep
+# intermediate results around

-# The plan is ultimately to use diff to compare names between Alarms.xml
+# The plan is ultimately to use diff to compare names between
-# and en.json. diff will tell us if any names appar in one file but are missing
+# Alarms.xml and en.json. diff will tell us if any names
-# in the other (checks both directions for a mismatch).
-In pursuit of this, we
+# appear in one file but are missing in the other (checks
+# both directions for a mismatch).In pursuit of this, we need
-# need to create a couple of temporary files:
+# to create a couple of temporary files:
 #  1) all the alarm names we expect to find (based on Alarms.xml)
 #  2) all the names actually present in the localization file.
-# A complication: the location file uses a flat format to store the id, title,
+# A complication: the location file uses a flat format to
-# description, and operator_actions:
+# store the id, title, description, and operator_actions:
 #   { "stringId": "alarm_id_MozzarellaTooWarm", ... },
 #   { "stringId": "alarm_title_MozzarellaTooWarm", ... },
 #   { "stringId": "alarm_description_MozzarellaTooWarm", ... },
 #   { "stringId": "alarm_operator_actions_MozzarellaTooWarm", ... },
-# We want to check that *all* of these keys are present, so we use a cross product of
+# We want to check that *all* of these keys are present, so
-# (alarm names) X (those attributes)
+# we use a cross product of (alarm names) X (those attributes)

 cat > $tmpdir/alarm_attrs << EOF
 alarm_id_